Pitsky dog — American Pit Bull Terrier and Siberian Husky mix

 About the Pitsky

-The Pitsky is a very large mixed breed dogs known for its outgoing nature and capable mind.
-Better suited to homes with space, the Pitsky is best matched with experienced owners.
+The Pitsky is a cross between the American Pit Bull Terrier and Siberian Husky.
+The Pitsky is a large mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a capable mind, better suited to homes with outdoor space, the Pitsky is best matched with experienced owners.
 Typically standing 16 to 25 inches and weighing 30 to 80 pounds, this breed has a life expectancy of 12 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Pitsky brings a distinct combination of traits that sets it apart.
 The Pitsky is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Pitsky loves being close to its people and forms strong bonds with every member of the household.